 Zonta International’s story does not end here.
 Today, Zonta International is a global organization of more than 29,000 members in nearly 1,200 Zonta clubs in 63 countries.
 As we prepare to celebrate our 100th anniversary in 2019, we look back on some of the most significant milestones in our rich history of empowering women worldwide through service and advocacy.

-1919 - Convention of Zonta Clubs founded in Buffalo, New York, USA.
+1919 - Confederation of Zonta Clubs founded in Buffalo, New York, USA.
 Mary Jenkins is elected first president.

 1920 - Zonta colors and emblem are adopted and the first issue of The Zontian is published.

 1923 - The first international project is funded to care for 115,000 orphan children and women in Smyrna, Turkey.

 1927 - The first club outside the US is formed in Toronto, Canada.

 1930 - "Zonta International" name is adopted as the first European club is established in Vienna, Austria.

 1938 - The Amelia Earhart Fellowship is established in honor of the Zontian after her disappearance in 1937.